 7. Don’t be afraid to ask for help

-Stroke recovery often takes a slow pace as stroke survivors work hard to overcome certain side effects, like impaired mobility.
+Stroke recovery often takes a slow pace as stroke survivors work hard to overcome certain secondary effects, like impaired mobility.

 While it can be frustrating at times to go slow, taking a steady pace can help prevent falls caused by haste.
 If there’s something you need to accomplish, but feel unsure if you can do it yourself (like reaching for something up high in the kitchen), it’s best to ask for help.